jhsware/streamix-package-templates/docs/README.md

 **You need to add all of these classes to your code.**

 #### Component.tsx
 This is the Typescript source file.
-The .tsx extension allows you to write [JSX for Typescript](https://www.typescriptlang.org/docs/handbook/jsx.html).
+The .tsx extension allows you to write [JSX in Typescript](https://www.typescriptlang.org/docs/handbook/jsx.html).
 The code is written using the [library Inferno.js](https://www.infernojs.org/).
 Inferno.js is API-compatible with original React using stateless function components and stateful class components.
+Inferno does not support React hooks.

 Animations can be implemented any way you want, but you get the best performance if you use CSS-animations with [inferno-animation](https://www.infernojs.org/docs/api/inferno-animation).
+This package coordinates animations so they run as smooth as possible.

 This file should have a single default export which is the outer most container of your code.
 You should also make sure you only render the content of this when this component is passed `{ isStaged: true }`.
 Everything else is optional, check this code example: